Most drivers think that having a prescription for their medication protect them from DUI charges. That is not correct and can get a driver in trouble.

 Pennsylvania DUI statutes make it illegal to drive while impaired by a drug or combination of drugs.
 The word ‘drug’ in the statute is not limited to illegal drugs or even DEA scheduled drugs.

-Here are the common prescription drugs that can lead to being charged with a DUI:
+Here are Five common prescription drugs that can lead to being charged with a DUI:

 Here is how a typical traffic stop can turn into a nightmare for a driver taking their prescription medication: